 The Welcome Stranger

-Gold finds also focus on individual pieces of gold or nuggets that are found.
-Back in 1869 in Australia, a nugget that was named the Welcome Stranger was discovered just below the ground’s surface.
-The nugget measured nearly 2,300 troy ounces, or just above 70 kilograms.
-For convenience and to protect against such a large nugget being stolen, the Welcome Stranger was broken down into smaller gold pieces.
-The largest gold nugget in existence today is thought to be the Hand of Faith, which happens to be on display at the Golden Nugget casino in Las Vegas, Nevada.
+Gold finds also refer to individual pieces of gold or nuggets that are found.
+In 1869 in Australia, a nugget that was named the Welcome Stranger was discovered just below the ground’s surface.
+The nugget measured nearly 2,300 troy ounces, or just over 70 kilograms.
+For convenience, and to protect against such a large nugget being stolen, the Welcome Stranger was broken down into smaller gold pieces.
+The largest gold nugget in existence today is thought to be the Hand of Faith, on display at the Golden Nugget casino in Las Vegas, Nevada.
 The Hand of Faith measures less than 1,000 troy ounces, or nearly 62 pounds, but still qualifies as a massive single piece of gold and one of the largest that will ever be on display to the public [see also 10 Gold Miners That Pay a Dividend].

 A Giant Aftermarket Find

 Another popular category of gold finds consists of gold that has already been mined and turned into coins, jewelry or related goods meant for human use.
-Back in 2009, in Staffordshire, England, a prospector with a metal detector uncovered an estimated 1,500 gold artifacts and pieces.
-The estimated total was five kilograms, which pales in comparison to some of the largest nuggets found, such as those above, but represents a staggering find by most other measures.
+In 2009 in Staffordshire, England, a prospector with a metal detector uncovered an estimated 1,500 gold artifacts and pieces.
+The estimated total weighed five kilograms, which pales in comparison to some of the largest nuggets found, such as those above, but represents a staggering find by most other measures.
 This find also lent great insight into “Anglo-Saxon England,” as explained by a historian that was interviewed at the time of the find.

-Gold will always be popular because of its rarity and uses that stem from industrial purposes to its popularity as jewelry.
+Gold will always be popular because of its rarity and uses.
 The largest gold finds have made the initial discoverers considerable wealth, and future prospectors are fast on the trail for the next big finds in human history.

 Disclosure: No positions at time of writing.